Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 DefaultTasksMax=infinity

 infinity means having no limit.
-It is not a requirement to change the default, but setting some limits may help to prevent system crashes from runaway processes.
+It is not a requirement to change the default, but setting certain limits may help to prevent system crashes from runaway processes.

 Change the global DefaultTasksMax value by creating a new override file, /etc/systemd/system.conf.d/90-system-tasksmax.conf, and write the following lines to set a new default limit of 256 tasks per system unit: